dmytro-sereda/handsome-suits/README.md

 `npm run build` - parcel builds final project into the dist folder

+## Integrations

+I have connected this application to Netlify and enabled continous integration.
+Whenever there are new commits to this repo, netlify will automatically `run build` and serve the client with the new version of the application.

 _Please note: filters and search are unavailable, since the objective was to dynamically generate cart and product page._